Vanilla Kubernetes

 • ConfigMap

-Working with deployment
+Working with Deployments

-All the objects except ingress definition can be used as they are.
+All objects except the ingress definition can be used as they are.

 • ingressClassName